bayotheman/lannister-pay-bayo/README.md

 Note: This task was carried out with Springboot(java), because I have no experience with Nodejs and the allotted time for the task isn't sufficient enough to learn Nodejs.
 I apologize to the flutterwave team for submitting this task late because, I saw the assessment task mail late, which is totally my fault.
 I hope you(flutterwave team) accept this submission out of kindness.
 But even if it doesn't get accepted, I want to thank for you for the challenge, because it was fun to work on.

+For the Json request payload, the keys should be specified using camel case starting the first letter with a lowercase (java naming convention), I tried to find a way around this but didn't get a solution.